Do you have a will?

-One matter to think about is your Will.
-Have you put a Will in place?
+One matter to think about is your will.
+Have you put a will in place?
 Two out of three people haven’t so you wouldn’t be alone!
-If you have done a Will, great, but is it up to date?
-A Will is an important document and something that requires thought – not something to be signed as you go to step on the plane!
-Here are ten good reasons for making, or reviewing, your Will:
+If you have done a will, great, but is it up to date?
+A will is an important document and something that requires thought – not something to be signed as you go to step on the plane!
+Here are ten good reasons why you should make, or update, your will:

 2. Providing for a spouse, civil partner: It is not definite that under the intestacy rules they will inherit your entire estate and this depends on whether you have children, the value of your estate and how the assets are owned.

 3. You decide who benefits from your estate: You decide who will benefit and you can leave sums of money to friends, godchildren or charities.

 4. Appointing guardians for minor children: You can appoint guardians to look after your children until they are 18.
 Without this, the decision is made by a Court and could cause a dispute between families.

 5. Choosing executors/trustees: With a will, you decide who should administer your estate and deal with the paperwork – for example – you may want friends involved or professionals.
 They will also manage the financial side for any minor beneficiaries.

 6. Providing for minors: Under intestacy, minors inherit at 18, which is quite young to handle the responsibility.
 With a will, you can specify a later age, say 21 or 25, with your trustees acting in a parental role in the finances whilst they are young.